simonebaracchi/google-sheets-openai-plugin/README.md

 =GPT_MATRIX("Give me a carbonara recipe with this format for each step: [step description] [time required] [instruments needed]")

-Optional - a different LLM model can be specified:
+Optional - a different LLM model can be specified (default is 4o-mini):

 =GPT("Give me a cupcake recipe", "gpt-4.1")